pryv/dev-site/src/documents/concepts-sections/introduction.html.md

 Events can be further classified and organized using **tags**.
 Tags offer typical flat, many-to-many organization for labeling and filtering events.
 One event can be tagged with multiple tags.
 For example, personal notes could be tagged as *fun* or *important*, or professional activities could be tagged as *prospection*, *meeting*, *development* or *support*.

-Note that as an open system, to provide true interoperability, Pryv does not set or enforce "ownership" of data per app.
-Provided the necessary permissions, data stored by a given app can be accessed and manipulated by any other app.
 See the [standard streams and tags](standard-structure.html) we encourage you to use when appropriate if you want your app to integrate nicely within the user's Pryv experience.